flutter/news_toolkit/README.md

 ### Updating Banner Ads

-In the sample Google News Project banner ads are introduced as [blocks](#working-with-blocks) served from static news data.
+In the sample Google News Project, banner ads are introduced as [blocks](#working-with-blocks) served from static news data.
 The static news data contains instances of `BannerAdBlock` which the app renders as ads inside the feed and articles.

 To introduce banner ads into your app you can either: